-Brief Profile and information As a Trustee at Mukul Madhav Foundation, she remains true to its spirit of relevant or important for the giving with dignity, caring and nurturing diverse communities by channelling members to take a decision on the resources in education, healthcare, sustainability, and social welfare initiatives.
+relevant or important for the As a Trustee at Mukul Madhav Foundation, she remains true to its spirit of giving with dignity, caring and nurturing diverse communities by channelling resources in education, healthcare, sustainability, and social welfare initiatives.
 She ensures that each initiative further bolsters the core values of Finolex Industries - values which she is very passionate about and were instilled by her grandfather, Late Shri.
 Pralhad P. Chhabria into the very foundation of Finolex Industries.
 A responsible, sustainable business that values quality, trust and relationships as the core drivers of success.
 This purpose-driven leadership with the passion to further build on an agile, resilient and strong future focused business has been the mainstay of Gayatri's journey so far.
 Contributing significantly and directly to the company's growth, she is truly an inspiration for new-gen entrepreneurs.